dbzl-project11/dbzl-project11.github.io/rules/freeAgents.md

 Free Agents will be produced each season after the team drop/add window has completed.
 Starting with the 2021 season, staff may add additional FAs to the pool using unused forms of charcters with multiple transformations.

-All available FAs (for the 2021 season):
+All available FAs for the 2022 season:

 - 10 zeni:
     - Appule
     - Chi-Chi
-    - Frieza Soldier
-    - Gero
+    - Devilman
     - General Blue
     - Grandpa Gohan
     - Guldo
-    - Videl
+    - Saibaman

 - 12 zeni
-    - Devilman
+    - Captain Ginyu
     - Chiaotzu
-    - Zangya
+    - Raditz
     - Babidi

-- 14 zeni
+- 15 zeni
     - Roshi
+    - Nam
+    - Tambourine

-    - Early Piccolo
+- 20 zeni
+    - 1st Form Frieza*
     - General Tao

-- 17 zeni
-    - Base Broly*

-- 22 zeni
-    - Tapion
-    - 2nd Form Frieza*

 - 25 zeni
     - Adult Gohan (may start in any form)
     - Pikkon
-    - Vegito (base) *
+    - Vegito (base)
+    - Tapion

 "*" indicates that character must have a Broly's Ring.

-Note that Cold may not have 2nd Form Frieza and 100% Full Power Frieza in the same lineup, nor can Muscle have Base Broly and SS1 Broly in the same lineup.
+Note that Cold may not have 1st Form Frieza and Final Form Frieza in the same lineup.

-If Muscle picks up Base Broly as a free agent, Base Broly could *only* sub in for SS1 Broly.
-The same applies to Cold and 2nd Form Frieza/100% Final Form Frieza.
+If Cold picks up 1st Form Frieza as a free agent, 1st Form Frieza could *only* sub in for Final Form Frieza.